openmindculture/wp-incompatibility-status/README.md

 Follow the [detailled WordPress plugin development guidelines](https://developer.wordpress.org/plugins/wordpress-org/detailed-plugin-guidelines/).

+In JetBrains IDEA (PhpStorm, WebStorm, etc.) enable WordPress support and set `wp_data` as WordPress path, so that the local code inspections like SonarLint can recognize the built-in functions.
+You can still mark the directory as excluded to avoid unnecessary indexing and search results.

 ### SVN Release Tags

 We use `git` branches and tags for feature development, and `svn` to release to the WordPress plugin directory.
 So all development is done in `incompatibility-status/trunk`!